danuker/piggies/README.md

 ## Running
 Check out `demo.py` for learning how to configure and use Piggies.

+## Testing
+To perform tests, run `python setup.py test`.

 ## Feedback

 All feedback is welcome.

-Especially any ideas/problems about security, or about how to do testing, short of copying the source code in assert form.
+I especially welcome any ideas/problems about security, or about how to do testing.

-Feel free to use GitHub issues, or even send a pull request!
+Feel free to use GitHub issues, or even open a pull request!